Tournia/tournia-site/README.md

 $ docker-compose build
 $ docker-compose up
 ```
-You can stop the container with Ctrl-C. Tournia is available on http://localhost/app_dev.php
+You can stop the container with Ctrl-C. Tournia is available on http://localhost/app_dev.php (login with tournia/pocahontas)

 To clean up the docker images, run `docker-compose rm`.
 To execute a command in the container, run `docker-compose exec web bash`.